Update 01/01/2023: We have updated this tutorial to reflect the changes done in Nitrux 2.6.0, including the discontinuation of the Minimal ISO.

 Difficulty: ★★☆☆☆

 Following this description, NX Desktop is not a desktop environment but a customization layer (as we’ve stated multiple times), but Maui Shell + Maui Apps would constitute a desktop environment.
-So with that knowledge in mind, let’s get started.
+So, with that knowledge in mind, let’s get started.

-Installing a Desktop Environment
+Installing a different Desktop Environment

-Following up on our tutorial on using Distrobox, we will use the container we created to install Gnome.
-So first, we need to install it.
+Following up on our tutorial on using Distrobox, we will use the container we created to install GNOME.
+The following command will install the GNOME meta-package, which includes GNOME Shell and various GNOME apps, including Nautilus, Rhythmbox, Tweaks, Software, etc.

 >> distrobox-gnome.desktop printf "%s\n" \